brendonboshell/pushtodeploy/README.md

 Then create a `pushtodeploy.json` config file, which looks something like this (without the comments):

     {
+      "deployIfUpToDate": false, // if git pull is already up to date, force deployment anyway?
       "gitpull": {
         "enabled": true // true to git pull before build },